AbbyBot/Discord-AbbyBot/README.md

 - **Events system:** AbbyBot has an event system where it will respond to the user in different ways if they do a specific thing, such as mentioning it or deleting messages.
 This system can be disabled by the administrator.
 - **Administration system:** `(W.I.P)` is currently still considered a work in development, but will be implemented very soon in its initial phase.
 - **Random dialogues:** AbbyBot speaks different words in different languages, has different dialogues in order to attract the user's attention.
+- **Music player:** This command is acclaimed by many for sure, but at the same time it is a risk factor, a command to play .mp3 files in the bot.
 - **'Abigail':** One of AbbyBot's objectives is to present "her" character, each dialogue she has has some story to tell.

 ## Installation (Development)